 What do I do if a charge shows that I (the cardholder) did not make?

-If you see a charge to a supplier you have never done business with, contact Bank of America or the P-Card Administrator immediately to notify of the fraudulent charge.
+If you see a charge to a supplier you have never done business with, contact Wells Fargo or the P-Card Administrator immediately to notify of the fraudulent charge.
 If the charge is with a merchant/supplier you do business with, but are unfamiliar with the particular charge, contact the supplier to resolve.
 If the supplier will not credit the charge, you can dispute the charge.
-To dispute, complete the Dispute Form and fax to Bank of America to dispute the charge as you would with your personal credit card.
+To dispute, complete the Dispute Form and fax to Wells Fargo to dispute the charge as you would with your personal credit card.
 Then be sure to provide a copy of the dispute form and all backup information to the P-Card Administrator.
-Bank of America will send the dispute information through the P-Card Administrator, so they need a copy of that dispute for reference.
+Wells Fargo will send the dispute information through the P-Card Administrator, so they need a copy of that dispute for reference.

 If the merchant is out-of-stock for a particular item, am I allowed to back-order with the P-Card?